MicrosoftDocs/fabric-docs/docs/get-started/workspace-identity.md

 ## Considerations and limitations

 * A workspace identity can only be created in workspaces associated with a Fabric F64+ capacity.
-[LINK TO BUYING AN F SKU IN AZURE].
+For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription).
 * If a workspace with a workspace identity is migrated to a non-Fabric or something lower than F64 capacity, the identity will not be disabled or deleted, but Fabric items relying on the workspace identity will stop working.
 * A maximum of 1000 workspace identities can be created in a tenant.
 Once this limit is reached, workspace identities must be deleted to enable newer ones to be created.